-All new housing developments are expected, unless it can be demonstrated otherwise, to include off-road parking provisions in accordance with the West Sussex guidelines for Car Parking in Residential Developments and the Car Parking Demand Calculator.
+All new housing developments are expected, unless it can be demonstrated otherwise, to include parking provisions in accordance with the West Sussex guidelines for Car Parking in Residential Developments and the Car Parking Demand Calculator.

-Furthermore off-road parking will be required to facilitate unimpeded road access for other road users, including motor vehicles and pedestrians.
-Proposals that do not demonstrate adequate off-road parking will not be supported in instances where the Local Planning Authority identify that additional on-street parking will be detrimental to highways safety or impede access for public transport, emergency vehicles or any other service vehicles.
-This policy applies to all proposals within the SPA as well as the wider Plan area.
+Wherever possible, development proposals should include provision for adequate off-road vehicle parking spaces, to facilitate unimpeded road access for other road users, including motor vehicles and pedestrians.
+Proposals that do not demonstrate adequate off-road parking will not be supported in instances where the local planning authority identifies that additional on-street parking will be detrimental to highways safety or impede access for public transport, emergency vehicles or any other service vehicles.
+This policy applies to all proposals within the settlement boundaries as well as the wider Plan Area.

-74) To ensure that sufficient off street parking is provided for all new residential developments.
+72) To ensure that sufficient off street parking is provided for all new residential developments.